ob1techno/valvs/README.md

 ## Notes

 ### Calibration/Adjustment
 There are no hard and fast rules here.
 The module is intended to be pretty flexible in terms of gain/distortion so it's very much a case of setting it up to your own taste.
-You could calibrate each of the 4 VCAs as closely as possible to each other to keep things consistent (e.g. for dual stereo use), or you could set each up to have a different character/flavour.
+You could calibrate each of the 4 VCAs as closely as possible to each other to keep things consistent or you could set each up to have a different character/flavour.

 Each VCA has 4 trimmers on the back of the PCB: